Inflect makes buying internet infrastructure easier

 For now, Inflect focuses on companies that are coming from Amazon’s AWS platform and want to augment that with their own servers (and who need to have fast connections back to AWS).
 Over time, the team will add support for other platforms as well.
 Users can upload information about their existing infrastructure to Inflect, tag it and the service can then map other solutions on top of this.

 So far, the Inflect team has raised $2 million in seed money.
-The plan is to use this to get to launch the service into general availability by the end of the third quarter of this year and then raise more money to expand its service.
+The plan is to use this to launch the service into general availability by the end of the third quarter of this year and then raise more money to expand its service.

 Featured Image: Thomas Trutschel/Getty Images